ASPCA Animal Assisted Therapy Programs

 - Volunteer according to the facility’s schedule.

-- Re-evaluate and re-register with Pet Partners every two (2) years.
+- Re-evaluate and renew your registration with Pet Partners every two (2) years.

-Note: therapy animals are not service or assistance animals and are not granted legal rights of access.
-If you require a service animal, please contact a local member of Assistance Dogs International: www.assistancedogsinternational.org for further information.
+Note: Therapy animals are not service or assistance animals and are not granted legal rights of access.
+If you require a service animal, please contact a local member of Assistance Dogs International for further information.

-The ASPCA will host a one day workshop taught by a Pet Partners licensed instructor.
-This seminar is for humans only, and is ideal for those who have already completed similar training classes with their dog and/or who have passed the Canine Good Citizen evaluation, or who have a another animal that they are thinking may be appropriate for AAT.
-During the seminar, you will learn the skills needed to visit safely with your animal in hospitals, nursing homes, classrooms and other facilities.
+The ASPCA will host a one day workshop taught by a Pet Partners Licensed Instructor.
+This is a learning experience for humans only.
+Dog owners should have already completed basic obedience training classes with their dog and/or have passed the Canine Good Citizen evaluation.
+Those with other pets that may be appropriate for AAT are also welcome to attend the workshop.
+During this all day event, you will learn the skills needed to visit safely with your animal in hospitals, nursing homes, classrooms and other facilities.
 You will also have the chance to observe a mock evaluation and find out what it takes to become a Pet Partners team.

-Future individual evaluations for you and your animal are scheduled at the seminar.
+Future individual evaluations for you and your animal are scheduled at the workshop.
 Lunch and hot beverages are provided for attendees.
 Vending machines are also available onsite.